uzaydurdu/Processing-Sketches/README.md

-# Processing-Sketchs
+# Processing-Sketches
-A variety of algorithms for the manipulation and generating sketchy versions of images
+A variety of algorithms for manipulating images and generating sketchy versions of them